deleterium/dcs_on_linux/README.md

 Due to the various differences between distributions, issues with (HOTAS) controls can be hard to nail down, especially when Wine is involved - adding another layer of potentional problems.
 Users experiencing issues with controllers are advised to read through [the information here](https://github.com/bradley-r/Linux-Controller-Fixes/).

+## Outdated fixes

+Fixes from previous versions will be stored here.
+Maybe they can help someone but probably not needed anymore.

 ## Other software